KyleSchubert/capstone-thing/README.md

 <b>Results menu</b>
 - [x] Has main menu button
-- [ ] Shows how far the player got
+- [x] Shows how far the player got
-- [ ] Shows the time spent playing that round
+- [x] Shows the time spent playing that round
-- [ ] Shows how much persistent currency the player earned
+- [x] Shows how much persistent currency the player earned
-- [ ] Shows if the player won or lost
+- [x] Shows if the player won or lost

 <b>Upgrades menu</b>
 - [x] Has a back button
-- [ ] Player can spend their in-game currency that persists between runs to buy permanent upgrades for all future runs
+- [x] Player can spend their in-game currency that persists between runs to buy permanent upgrades for all future runs

 <b>Starting the game</b>
 - [x] A menu appears with options for the player to choose from
-- [ ] Player receives a choice of 5 artifacts or 1 of 5 upgraded powerful cards
+- [x] Player receives a choice of 3 items
 - [x] Player starts with some in-game currency
-- [ ] Player starts with 10 cards, consisting of comparatively weak, un-upgraded defensive and offensive cards.
+- [x] Player starts with 10 cards, consisting of comparatively weak, un-upgraded defensive and offensive cards.

 <b>Winning</b>
-- [ ] The player receives much more persistent in-game currency
+- [x] The player receives much more persistent in-game currency